AriFordsham/GHCWiki/status/ghc-8.0.1.md

 - Support for [implicit parameters providing callstacks/source locations](explicit-call-stack/implicit-locations), allowing you to have a light-weight means of getting a call-stack in a Haskell application.

-- Better performance feedback.
+- Better optimization diagnostics.
 The compiler will now attempt to warn you if a requested inlining could not be performed due to missing `INLINE` pragma.
-(SPJ: I don't understand this.)

 ### In-flight, and likely to land in time